 Career Outlook for Medical Records and Health Information Technicians

-According to the BLS, medical records and health information technicians were predicted to see a 15% growth in employment opportunities from 2014-2024.
-This above-average growth stemmed from an aging population and a greater need for cancer-related health information services.
-Medical records and health information technicians earned a median annual salary of $37,110 in 2015, per BLS.
+According to the BLS, medical records and health information technicians were predicted to see a growth which is much faster than average in employment opportunities from 2018-2028.
+This is due to aging population and a greater need for cancer-related health information services.
+Medical records and health information technicians earned a mean annual salary of $44,010 in 2018, per BLS.

 To summarize, certification in medical and health information technology normally isn't required, but may be preferred by some employers.
 Certification options exist for general medical health technicians, as well as for those wishing to specialize in coding or a particular area of health care.